jacomyma/mapping-controversies/index.md

 The schedule breaks down in 4 half-days.
 Each one focuses on a different topic, and requires 4 hours of work, breaks included.

 The activities must be done in order, as they build on each other and ramp up in complexity.
-Each one comprises a tutoriel and a practical exercise.
-Time is indicative.
+Each one comprises a tutorial and practical tasks. *Time is indicative.*

 ### Tableau software